opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

  - Log for PTF is located at `tutorial/ptf/ptf.log`
  - Pcap file of PTF is located at `tutorial/ptf/ptf.pcap`, you can find what we sent and what we received.

-Step 3: Developing the ONOS App
+Developing the ONOS routing app
 ----

 The last part of the exercise is to update the starter code for the routing exercise, located here: `tutorial/app/src/main/java/org/p4/p4d2/tutorial/Ipv6RoutingComponent.java`.

-The first step is to modify the `setUpMyStationTable` method to insert a rule that matches the router's Ethernet address and insert it into your my station table.

-FIXME WIP

 This session will focus on adding support for routing of IPv6 packets between different ToR switches.